Wu-yi-fei/predictive-sls-master/README.md

 The former represents the causal control and predictive control under the Ricatti method.
 The latter represents the causal control and predictive control under the SLS.

 ## Mathematical Interpretation of Implementation
+* Parameters:
+  - horizon: Length of a finite horizon.
+  - (A, B1, B2, C1, D12): System matrices, in state-feedback lqc control, we have (A, B1, B2, C1, D12) = (A, I, B, Q, R).

 * Objective Fucntion:
   - For SLS, a convex optimization problem we have implemented is as follows:
     > SLS = min_{Phi_x, Phi_u} || [[ Q^{1/2}, 0 ]; [ 0, R^{1/2} ]] [[ Phi_x ]; [ Phi_u ]] ||^2_Frob